 What About COVID-19?

 Well here we go.
 Finally we may get some strong evidence that viruses can indeed cause type 1 diabetes in humans.
-In sum, the evidence is growing that COVID-19 can induce diabetes in people (Gaba and Balasubramanyam 2022).
+In sum, the evidence is growing that COVID-19 can induce diabetes in people (Gaba and Balasubramanyam 2022; Pergolizzi et al. 2023; see below for a number of reviews on this topic).
 I'm trying to keep up with all the research here but there is a lot!
 For the details read on:

 A group of researchers has started a COVIDIAB registry to better analyze diabetes triggered by COVID-19.
 It aims to answer a variety of questions, for example, How frequent is the phenomenon of new-onset diabetes?
 Is it classic type 1 or type 2 diabetes or a new type of diabetes?
 Does it resolve on its own?
 Do these patients remain at higher risk for diabetes or diabetic ketoacidosis?
 And, in patients with preexisting diabetes, does Covid-19 change the underlying progression of the disease?
 (Rubino et al. 2020).